Batemans holds regular Antiques, Collectables, Jewellery, Watches, Silver and Gold, Fine Art and Specialist Auctions throughout the year.

-If appropriate you can then either bring smaller items yourself into our Valuation Office between 10am and 4pm on Mondays and Fridays (Note: Office closed Tuesday to Thursday).
-We can also arrange an appointment at our offices for larger quantities of items or for anything of more significant value.
+If appropriate you can then book an appointment to bring smaller items yourself into our Valuation Office between 10am and 4pm on Mondays and Fridays.
+We can also arrange an appointment on other days at our offices for larger quantities of items or for anything of more significant value.

-We will list your items on a receipt, a copy of which will be given to you.
-This is the contract that we are bound by and will show the item description, estimates, and reserve if applicable.
+During a consignment collection we will list your items on a receipt, a copy of which will be given to you and must be signed and agreed to.
+This is the contract that we are bound by and will record the item description, estimates, and reserve if applicable, together with any other instructions agreed during consignment.
 The reverse of your copy has the most important details of Batemans Terms & Conditions of Sale that you as the Seller will be bound by.

-We require items at least three weeks prior to sale day, in order to catalogue and photograph each lot, but we continually consign items for entry into future sales.
+We require items at least three weeks prior to each Sale Day, in order to catalogue and photograph each lot, but we continually consign items for entry into future sales.
 Occasionally we will hold items for a specialist section to be offered in a later sale, but most items will be entered into the upcoming sale where possible.

 What will it cost me?